Tyrrrz/CliFx/Readme.md

 // $ ./myapp <logval>
 ```

-As a general guideline, consider using parameter bindings if the input you're expressing:
+As a general guideline, consider using parameter bindings if the input you're expressing satisfies the following criteria:

-- Is essential for the command to execute successfully and doesn't have an obvious default value.
+- It's essential for the command to execute successfully and doesn't have an obvious default value
-- Is a scalar that doesn't take multiple values.
+- It's a scalar that doesn't take multiple values
-- Is the only input in the command.

 #### Options

-Below is an example of an option binding:
+Below is an example of a simple option binding:

 ```csharp
 [CommandOption("opt", 'o')]